subagents-orchestration-guide by shinpr

 **Per-task cycle**:

-- `status: escalation_needed` or `status: blocked` → Escalate to user
+- `status: escalation_needed` or `blocked` → Escalate to user

-- If verdict is `needs_revision` → Return to task-executor with `requiredFixes`
+- `needs_revision` → Return to step 1 with `requiredFixes`

 ## Main Orchestrator Roles